nabeelvalley/docs/src/content/blog-md/2025/17-12/generator-generation.md

 # Creating Generators from Callback Functions

 Well, it's been a long way, but we finally have all the tools we need to turn a callback based method into an iterator.
 So far, we've been using `setTimeout` for our callbacks, but generators return multiple values.
-We're going to create a little modified version of `setInterval` for this so that we can play around.
+We're going to create a little modified version of `setInterval` for this so that we can play around

 The version we'll define is called `countInterval` and will emit a new number until the given value and then stop, this looks like so: